OCR4all/OCR4all.github.io/docs/guide/setup-guide/windows.md

 - Start Docker.
 - Adjust the Docker settings (Right-click on the Docker symbol in the hidden bottom-right toolbar, then chose Settings):
     - *Shared Drives*: Chosen drive (or partition).
         - You will need at least one.
-Our recommendation: Simply use “C:”.
+Our recommendation: Simply use `C:`.
         - Click Apply.
 (Attention: This requires a valid, non-empty Windows password.
 Changing or removing the password later results in a silent removal of your Docker privileges!).
     - *Advanced*: Adjust CPUs (max) and Memory (2GB+) if you want to.

 ### OCR4all Setup

-- Move the OCR4all folder structure detailed above (“Preparation”) to the shared drive (or partition).
-In the following example, we use “C:\Users\Public\ocr4all\...”.
+- Move the OCR4all folder structure detailed above (`Preparation`) to the shared drive (or partition).
+In the following example, we use `C:\Users\Public\ocr4all\...`.
 We recommend to use the same for the first setup.
 - Inside the OCR4all folder, open PowerShell (Shift + right click inside OCR4all folder -> Open PowerShell window here) and load an OCR4all image using the following command (this will take up a few minutes and requires a stable connection to the internet):

 ```